 When it comes to ensuring you have the right materials in the right place at the right time, kanban systems are a simple and highly effective tool.
 Kanban systems work for three primary reasons :

-- they are simple to operate (once set up),
+- They are simple to operate (once set up),

-- replenishment is triggered by actual usage of parts rather than theoretical and error prone forecasts
+- Replenishment is triggered by actual usage of parts rather than theoretical and error-prone forecasts

 Kanban’s great benefit is that it uses a visual trigger based on physical stock levels to trigger replenishment.
-Therefore how do you connect these physical transactions with what is being recorded on your balance sheet via your ERP system and avoid large inventory errors and write offs?
+Therefore how do you connect these physical transactions with what is being recorded on your balance sheet via your ERP system and avoid large inventory errors and write-offs?

 The Keep it Simple – the “Parallel Universe Approach”

 I think “keep it simple” has been a message in most of the blogs I have ever written and this is no exception.
 If you ask your ERP vendor how to make kanban work, he or she will give you a software solution (and probably one that involves a forecast).
 This immediately negates the three major benefits of Kanban systems that I have outlined above.

-The supplier provides a “proof of delivery” (e.g. a delivery docket) with each delivery and your stores team then reconciles this document against the goods received and the kanbans.
-At the end of the month the supplier invoices for the quantity actually supplied and this is then reconciled against the goods received.
+The supplier provides a “proof of delivery” (e.g. a delivery docket) with each delivery.
+Your stores’ team then reconciles this document against the goods received and the kanbans.
+At the end of the month, the supplier invoices for the quantity actually supplied and this is then reconciled against the goods received.
 The purchase order is then adjusted to reflect the actual quantity received and closed out.

-To record consumption in this simple system, a back flush is used.
-This means that as finished goods are completed and transferred to inventory, the ERP system automatically deducts from inventory a quantity of raw materials corresponding from the quantity of finished goods produced, based on the bill of materials.
+To record consumption in this simple system, a backflush is used.
+This means that as finished goods are completed and transferred to inventory, the ERP system automatically deducts a quantity of raw materials from inventory corresponding from the quantity of finished goods produced, based on the bill of materials.

 The “parallel universe” approach does require regular cyclic stock counts (perhaps monthly or bimonthly) to ensure that the kanban system and the system inventory do not get too far out of alignment.